jkosik/microk8s-llm-offline/README.md

 ```

 ## Docker and online LLM usage
-This section describes simplified use case of using Docker and online TGI LLM usage.
+This section describes simplified use case of using Docker and online TGI LLM.
 More info: https://github.com/huggingface/text-generation-inference/blob/main/README.md#get-started

 ```